aleph-zero-foundation/AlephBFT/docs/src/aleph_bft_api.md

 }
 ```

-Calls to function `data_finalized` represent the order of the units that AlephBft produced.
+Calls to function `data_finalized` represent the order of the units that AlephBFT produced and that hold some data.

 #### 3.1.2 Network.